Thank you for reading our post, please rate this article at the end.

 How Long Can a Fish Live Out of Water?

 The idiom “Fish out of water” comes to mind when thinking of fish outside of water.
-It refers to an individual uncomfortable in a particular environment, just like a fish out of its natural habitat.
+It refers to an individual who is uncomfortable in a particular environment, like a fish out of its natural habitat.
 The expression brings to mind a fish flapping its fins, struggling to find water.

 But, not so fast.
 Before they die, fish can survive out of the water, and some species can survive for years.

-We know that fish get oxygen from water, but some species can also get oxygen through body mechanisms like skin.
+We know that fish get oxygen from water, but some species can also obtain oxygen through body mechanisms, such as the skin.
 These fish are naturally amphibious beings.
 The bigger fish can also store oxygen to survive in deep water.

-How long a fish can live out of water depends on its species, size, environment, or the natural habitat they belongs to.
+How long a fish can live out of water depends on its species, size, environment, and the natural habitat they belongs to.

 If your goldfish jumps out of a fishbowl, it can survive as long as its gills remain moist, and the fish can breathe the dissolved oxygen.
-In this case, the surface on which it lands matters a lot.
+In this case, the surface it lands on matters a lot.

-The place’s temperature will also significantly determine if the fish will survive outside water.
+The place’s temperature will also significantly determine if the fish will survive outside of water.

 Can fish breathe outside of water?